 In my last post, I told some all too typical business stories in which it was easy to recognize, in situ, really bad HRM policies and practices, HRM service delivery and HR technology use.
-Every manager has their own favorite such tales of woe, and my HR practitioner colleagues are awash in the fallout from such [...]
+Every manager has their own favorite such tales of woe, and my HR practitioner colleagues are awash in the fallout from [...]

 Nail Tech Tales

 When Daniel Pink’s now classic “Free Agent Nation” was published in 2001, it brought to public attention the world in which I had been living for much of my professional life.
-Just in my little neighborhood, at the intersection of HRM and IT, I knew well several dozen solos, like me, who [...]
+Just in my little neighborhood, at the intersection of HRM and IT, I knew well several dozen solos, like me, [...]